osxmidi/LinVst/Realtime-Audio-Config/README.md

 If they are not set then cpu spiking can occur with plugins.

+Installing jackd2 can set up realtime as well.

-To set audio realtime priorities edit the below files.
+To set audio realtime priorities manually, edit the below files.

 ```